Volunteer Application

 Pre-Application Checklist

-If you haven’t read through the Become a Volunteer page on our website, please do so before completing this application.
+Before applying, please read the Become a Volunteer page on our website.
 Once you’ve reviewed that information, here are a few important reminders about the requirements and commitments for PGP volunteers.

-• We welcome applications from volunteers affiliated with our partner universities, as well as community volunteers (those who are not affiliated with our partner universities or are not university students).
+• We welcome applications from volunteers affiliated with our partner universities, as well as community volunteers (those who are not affiliated with our partner universities and/or are not university students).

 • The process of becoming a volunteer is selective.
-We are looking for volunteers who have a passion for education equality and who are committed to learning about the injustice manifest in our carceral system and becoming advocates in the movement to reimagine the criminal legal system.
+We are looking for volunteers who have a passion for educational justice and who are committed to learning about the injustice manifest in our carceral system, as well as becoming advocates in the movement to reimagine the criminal legal system.

-• Volunteering is a weekly commitment that lasts a full academic year (two semesters, fall and spring).
-Our tutoring calendar follows the academic calendar, meaning volunteers are expected to tutor weekly during the semester with the exception of academic breaks, final exam periods, and holidays.
-Specifics about the tutoring calendar will be communicated by your PGP regional staff member.
+• Our program calendar follows the academic calendar, meaning volunteers are expected to tutor weekly during the semester with the exception of academic breaks, final exam periods, and holidays.
+Specifics about the program calendar will be communicated by your PGP regional staff member.

 • For certain tutoring programs, volunteers may be required to complete clearance paperwork and must have and bring a government-issued ID to tutoring each week (passport, state ID, or driver’s license).